-We don't do fixed price restorations here as some restorers are doing, how can you charge the same price for a fairly original car that needs a facelift to a barn find that needs everything doing ?
+We don't do fixed price restorations here as some restorers are doing, it might be fashionable at the moment but how can you charge the same price for a fairly original car that needs a facelift to a barn find that needs everything doing ?
 How is that remotely fair or even sensible?

 Someone has paid over the odds for one but not nearly enough for the other.

 A brief bit about myself:

-Wherever it was I worked I lent into the bigger labour intensive jobs.
+Wherever it was I worked I leant into the bigger labour intensive jobs.
 I spent 9 years at Leeds Motors in Eastbourne from the early 90's firstly as a panel beater doing a fair amount of Cellette Jig work then later as a painter.
-During that time there were always people wanting motorbikes painting in GP colours or repaints on cars etc so I've always been into the bigger jobs and never get that sense of being overwhelmed by the size of the job, I just get on with it.
+During that time there were always people wanting motorbikes painting in GP colours or repaints on cars etc so I've always been into the bigger jobs and never get that sense of being overwhelmed by the size of the job, it was always about the details so I just got on with it and still do...

-It was working on the nicer stuff that steered me towards the high end market, high labour input jobs are where I'm comfortable and I'm wise enough to know that the values of Aston's Jaguars and Ferrari's are a few of the cars that can justify the hours it takes to turn out the right result.
+It was working on the nicer stuff that steered me towards the high end market, high labour input jobs are where I'm more comfortable probably because they require plenty of patience and resilience and I have been in this trade long enough to know that the values of Aston's, Ferrari's and Jaguars are a few of the cars that can justify the hours it takes to turn out the right result.